 In a Texas divorce, the division of community property is guided by the principle of a “just and right” distribution.
 This does not necessarily mean equal (50/50) but rather what the court deems fair and equitable given the specific circumstances of the marriage and divorce.
 The court commonly considers the following factors in determining what constitutes a just and right division:

-It’s important to note that this list is not exhaustive, and courts have broad discretion to consider any other relevant factors.
-Due to the complexities involved in the just and right division of community property in Texas, legal counsel is crucial to ensure a fair and equitable division that aligns with the unique circumstances of each case.
+This list is not exhaustive, and courts have broad discretion to consider any other relevant factors.
+Due to the complexities involved in the just and right division of community property in Texas, legal counsel is essential to ensure a fair and equitable division that aligns with the unique circumstances of each case.

 Retirement Accounts in Texas Divorce